skeggib/WebEvenementiel/doc/back/Queries.md

 # Format of a response

-The response is formated in JSON and sent via the HTTP protocol.
-A response always contains a value named "sucess" which can be true or false, when this value is false the response contains also a value named "error" which contains the error message from the back-end.
+The response is formatted in JSON and sent via the HTTP protocol.
+A response always contains a value named "success" which can be true or false, when this value is false the response contains also a value named "error" which contains the error message from the back-end.

 # Existing queries